-TO PREVENT ELECTRIC SHOCK AND DEATH

-FROM INCORRECT GROUNDING WIRE CONNECTION:
+TO PREVENT ELECTRIC SHOCK AND DEATH FROM INCORRECT GROUNDING WIRE CONNECTION:

 Check with a qualified electrician if you are in doubt as to whether the outlet is properly grounded.
+Have a plug installed by a certified electrician.

-Do not use the Welder if the power cord or plug is damaged.
+Do not use the welder if the power cord or plug is damaged.
 If damaged, have it repaired by a service facility before use.
 If the plug will not fit the outlet, have a proper outlet installed by a qualified electrician, do not use adapter plugs.

-- 1. The green wire inside the cord is connected to the grounding system in the Welder.
-The green wire in the cord must be the only wire connected to the Welder's grounding system and must never be attached to an electrically "live" terminal.
-Never leave the grounding wire disconnected or modify the Power Cord Plug in any way. - 2.
+- 2. The green wire inside the cord is connected to the grounding system in the welder.
+The green wire in the cord must be the only wire connected to the welder's grounding system and must never be attached to an electrically "live" terminal.
+Never leave the grounding wire disconnected or modify the Power Cord Plug in any way. - 3.
 Make sure the tool is connected to an outlet having the same configuration as the plug.
-If the tool must be reconnected for use on a different type of electric circuit, the reconnection should be made by qualified service personnel; and after reconnection, the tool should comply with all local codes and ordinances.
+If the tool must be reconnected for use on a different type of electric circuit, the reconnection should be made by qualified service personnel; and after reconnection, the tool should comply with all local codes and ordinances. - 4.
+A 250 VAC plug will need to be installed by a certified electrician before use. - 5.
+The plug shown (NEMA 6-50p) is for use on a 50 A circuit.
+A different 250 VAC plug and outlet combination may be used, provided it is rated to handle the electrical requirements of the tool and is installed by a certified electrician.